ericteeman/ericteeman.github.io/_pages/cv.md

 * Primary tool owner of critical lithography equipment, responsible for qualifying and sustaining tool health and process capabilities
 * Primary owner of lithography process steps, working with various teams to optimize and troubleshoot patterning performance
 * Automation and software developer, creating multiple applications for efficient access to critical hardware and process data
-* Member of defect focus team that identified and addressed potential yield issues through designed experiments and daily monitoring of critical process parameters, and vendor collaboration to reduce platform defect contributions
+* Member of defect focus team that identifies and addresses potential yield issues through designed experiments and daily monitoring of critical process parameters
-* Work with lithography scanner vendors to design and test hardware changes which help reduce key defect modes and improve yield
+* Working with lithography scanner vendors to design and test hardware changes which help reduce key defect modes and improve yield

 **Cell Engineering Intern**